List of border control organisations: Indonesia

 The Directorate General of Immigration (Indonesian: Direktorat Jenderal Imigrasi) is the primary agency tasked with border control in Indonesia.

 Ireland

-Border control for the Republic of Ireland is managed at major ports and airports by Border Management Unit, directed by the Department of Justice and Equality's Irish Naturalisation and Immigration Service.
+Border control for the Republic of Ireland is managed at major ports and airports by Border Management Unit, directed by the Immigration Service Delivery office of the Department of Justice, Home Affairs and Migration.
 The Garda National Immigration Bureau manages VISA and residency requirements.
 The Revenue Commissioners control customs and excise.
 As the Republic maintains a common travel area with the United Kingdom, there is no formal border control on the Northern Irish border.